 “Breast milk is an amazing food with nutritional benefits and health benefits for babies and lactating parents alike,” Shapiro says.
 “Replete with immunological properties, it not only feeds newborns and helps them grow and thrive, it protects newborns from respiratory diseases, ear infections, gastrointestinal disease, and helps reduce long-term illnesses like diabetes, asthma, hypertension, and more.”

 Other stats Franken provided include decreasing “the incidence of non-specific gastrointestinal infections in full-term infants by 64%,” reducing the risk for SIDs by 36%, and up to 30% reduction in the incidence of type 1 diabetes for infants who are exclusively breastfed for at least three months.
 Breast milk also has benefits for the mom, too.
-Casares says breast milk can be used to soothe sore nipples and moisturize chapped lips because it contains healthy fats and healing properties.
+Casares says you can use breast milk to soothe sore nipples and moisturize chapped lips because it contains healthy fats and healing properties.

 So breast milk is liquid gold and can potentially treat many ailments, from cradle cap to eczema.
 It also prevents many respiratory diseases, ear infections, stomach issues, diabetes, asthma, and hypertension.
 Always check with your healthcare provider before trying any of these remedies, as every child and circumstance is different.